Skip to main content

 Macronutrient Ratios and Hormonal Outcomes

 The balance of macronutrients in your diet creates a distinct hormonal signaling environment.
 Research has consistently shown that very low-fat diets can suppress testosterone production.
-Studies comparing high-fat diets (around 40% of calories) to low-fat diets (around 20% of calories) have observed a significant decrease in circulating in the low-fat groups.
+Studies comparing high-fat diets (around 40% of calories) to low-fat diets (around 20% of calories) have observed a significant decrease in circulating testosterone levels in the low-fat groups.
 This is logical, given that cholesterol from dietary fat is a direct precursor to steroid hormones.

 The type of fat consumed is also a critical variable.
 While saturated fats are necessary for hormone production, an overemphasis on them at the expense of other types can be problematic.
 Monounsaturated fats, found in olive oil and avocados, have been shown to support healthy testosterone levels.
 In contrast, high intakes of polyunsaturated omega-6 fatty acids, common in many vegetable oils, may be detrimental to the cells’ ability to produce testosterone due to their susceptibility to oxidation.